Sunbird-cQube/community/use/datasource_configuration.md

 cQube supports creating new data sources using configuration files.
 Through which User can enter the required details like the name of the new data source, columns , data types, Metric type and type of visualization reports.

-Through configuration files, Users can also create new reports with the existing data sources.
+Through configuration files, Users can also create new reports with the existing data sources.(coming soon)

 **List of report types supported through configuration**